mruchann/beginner-go-project/README.md

-This basic project is done for learning git/github and some go basics.
+This basic project is intended for learning git/github and some go basics.